-Asset Alliance Corporation (AAC)
+Asset Alliance Corporation (AAC) related investments:

-related investments:

-Direct and indirect investments in AAC \$ 0.6 \$ 46.7 \$ - \$ 46.7 \$ 10
+Direct and indirect investments in AAC \$ 0.8 \$ 47.6 \$ \$ 46.7 \$ \$

-Investment guaranteed by AAC
+Investment guaranteed by AAC 9.2 9.1

-9.3 9.1

 Low income housing investments:

-Bridge loans 20.6 20.3
+Bridge loans 18.4 20.3

-Partnership interests
+Partnership interests 5.5 8.1

-Developer 7.4 8.1

-• 7.6 7.6
+Developer 7.6 7.6

-Shopping centers and other

-commercial real estate 6.7 7.3 5
+Shopping centers and other commercial real estate 6.6 7.3 4.5

 Alternative energy investments:

-Owned partnership interests 1.0 23.0 0.9 15.2 5
+Owned partnership interests 1.2 30.0 0.9 15.2 5.9 3.2

-Partnership interest installment sales 18.9 21.9 15.0 24.3
+Partnership interest installment sales 17.7 21.4 15.0 24.3

-Bermuda insurance investments - 20.4 - 20.4 3
+Bermuda insurance investments 20.4 20.4 3.2

 Venture capital investments:

-Carrying value 4.4 1.7 30.0
+Carrying value 3.9 1.7 30.0

-Allowances for LOCs and commitments (5.2) (0.3)
+Allowances for LOCs and commitments (4.5) (0.3)

-Total Investments \$ 41.1 \$ 142.2 \$ 37.9 \$168.4 \$ 24
+Total investments \$ 38.1 \$ 147.7 \$ 37.9 \$ 168.4 \$ 13.6 \$ 3.2

-===== ======= ====== ===== ====

-Asset Alliance Corporation (AAC) - Through various debt and common and preferred stock holdings, Gallagher effectively owns 25% of AAC - a holding company that generally owns 50% of 12 private investment management firms ("Firms").
-At March 31, 2003, these Firms manage both domestic and international investment portfolios totaling \$3.5 billion for corporations, pension funds and individuals.
-AAC has a proportional interest in the Firms' revenues which result principally from fees and participation in investment returns from the managed investment portfolios.
+Asset Alliance Corporation (AAC) Through various debt and common and preferred stock holdings, Gallagher effectively owns 25% of AAC a holding company that generally owns 50% of 13 private investment management firms (Firms).
+These Firms manage domestic and international investment portfolios for corporations, pension funds and individuals, which totaled \$3.7 billion at June 30, 2003.
+AAC has a proportional interest in the Firms revenues which result principally from fees and participation in investment returns from the managed investment portfolios.
 Gallagher accounts for AAC using the equity method of accounting.

-Gallagher also guarantees a portion of AAC's debt.
-On April 15, 2003, AAC made its regularly scheduled debt service payment thereby reducing Gallagher's guarantee to \$5.0 million.
-AAC is scheduled to make its final payment on the underlying debt in June 2003 thereby releasing Gallagher's remaining guarantee.
+Gallagher also guaranteed a portion of AAC s debt.
+AAC made its regularly scheduled debt service payment on June 30, 2003, which released Gallagher from the remaining guarantee.

-During the fourth quarter 2002, one of the Firms, Beacon Hill Asset Management LLC (Beacon Hill), withdrew from managing its portfolio as a result of various legal, contractual and business issues leading AAC to write down its investment.
-Gallagher recorded a \$3.0 million pretax charge to reflect its proportional loss.
-In the first quarter 2003, investors in Beacon Hill filed a lawsuit to recover investment losses naming AAC as a co-defendant.
-Gallagher is unable to estimate the impact, if any, this lawsuit may have on AAC and the resulting impact on Gallagher's investment value.
+During the fourth quarter 2002, one of the Firms, Beacon Hill Asset Management LLC (Beacon Hill), withdrew from managing its portfolio due to various legal, contractual and business issues.
+As a result, AAC wrote down its investment and, correspondingly, Gallagher recorded a \$3.0 million pretax charge to reflect its proportional loss.
+In the first quarter 2003, investors in a Beacon Hill investment partnership filed a lawsuit to recover investment losses naming AAC as a co-defendant.
+Gallagher is unable to estimate the impact, if any, this lawsuit may have on AAC and the resulting impact on Gallagher s investment value.

-Gallagher also has a \$9.3 million investment in a fund that AAC guarantees as to return and principal.
+Gallagher also has a \$9.2 million investment in a fund that AAC guarantees as to return and principal.
 Accrued interest and principal are due in December 2006.

-Low Income Housing (LIH) Developments - Gallagher's investments in LIH consist of three components:
+Low Income Housing (LIH) Developments Gallagher s investments in LIH consist of three components:

 Bridge Loans represent early-stage loans on properties that are mainly being developed to qualify for LIH tax credits.
-The loans are collateralized by the land and buildings under development and carry market interest rates ranging from 4.75% to 9.5% at March 31, 2003.
+The loans are collateralized by the land and buildings under development and carry market interest rates ranging from 4.75% to 9.5% at June 30, 2003.
 The loans are generally outstanding for 12-24 months and accrue interest until the projects are refinanced by a purchaser or syndicator.
 No loan has ever defaulted since Gallagher began making these types of loans in 1996.

-Partnership Interests represent Gallagher's ownership in completed and certified

-LIH developments.
-At March 31, 2003, Gallagher owned a limited partnership interest in 24 LIH developments.
+Partnership Interests represent Gallagher s ownership in completed and certified LIH developments.
+At June 30, 2003, Gallagher owned a limited partnership interest in 24 LIH developments.
 These are generating tax benefits to Gallagher on an ongoing basis in the form of both tax deductions for operating losses and tax credits.
 These investments are generally accounted for using the effective yield method and are carried at amortized cost.
 Under the effective yield method, Gallagher recognizes the tax credits as they are allocated by the partnerships, which are included, net of amortization of the investment, as a component of the provision for income taxes.
-Gallagher has never had a loss on a LIH project.
+Gallagher has never incurred a loss on a LIH project.